-Catalytic Converter Step 6 - The mass air flow sensor monitors airflow that enters the engine by measuring resistance across a hot wire that is cooled while various amounts of air pass over it.
-This feedback data trims the computers adjustments to further help clean emission outputs by not allowing excess fuel to enter the engine during excessive throttle input.
+A mass air flow sensor monitors airflow that enters the engine by measuring resistance across a hot wire that is cooled when different amounts of air pass over it.
+This feedback data trim adjustments to further help clean emission outputs by not allowing excess fuel to enter the engine during excessive throttle input.